flplv/reacto/README.md

     │   │       Test code that will run only on development platform, your │   │        computer.
     │   │
-    │   ├── *platform_lpc176x_tests*
-    │   │       Test code that will run only on the LPCXpresso board.
-    │   │
     │   └── *tests*
     │           Test code that will run only on every platform.
     │